Error Handling

 Get Latest Error

 This command retrieves the most recent error encountered by the workflow on the specified workcell.
-The resulting Error ID, can be used for mitigating the error through Error Run Controls below.
+The resulting Error ID can be used to mitigate the error through Error Run Controls below.

 linq workcell error get-latest --workcell-id=<workcell-id>

-This command will return the error ID and a list of labware ID’s affected by the error.
-Labwares affected are those whos labware flow is affected by the error.
+This command will return the error ID and a list of affected labware IDs.

 Error Run Controls